primer/react/contributor-docs/component-contents-api-patterns.md

 />;
 ```

-For further customization, one could imagine an optional `renderLine` prop that is used to give consumers control over the way a single line is rendered.
+For further customization, one could imagine an optional `renderLine` prop that is used to give consumers control over the way a single line is rendered (see the section "Customization of content passed as data" below).

-## Which pattern to use?
+## Can't we just stick to one of the two patterns?

 As shown above, both patterns can be valid approaches based on the component.
-But _why_ did we choose the data API for `WordWrap`?
-And _why_ did we choose the React children API for `MyFancyBox`?
+But _why_ did we choose the data API for `WordWrap`, and _why_ did we choose the React children API for `MyFancyBox`?

 ### Let's try swapping